-The term "strategic objectives" refers to an organisation's articulated aims or responses to address major change or improvement, competitiveness issues, and business advantages.
-Strategic objectives generally are focused both externally and internally and relate to significant customer, market, product, service, or technological opportunities and challenges (strategic challenges).
-Broadly stated, they are what an organisation must achieve to remain or become competitive and ensure the organisation's long-term sustainability.
+The term "strategic objectives" refers to an organisation's articulated aims or responses to address major change or improvement, competitiveness or social issues, and business advantages.
+Strategic objectives generally are focused both externally and internally and relate to significant customer, market, product, or technological opportunities and challenges (strategic challenges).
+Broadly stated, they are what an organisation must achieve to remain or become competitive and ensure long-term sustainability.
 Strategic objectives set an organisation's longer-term directions and guide resource allocations and redistributions.

-See the definition of "action plans" on page 57 for the relationship between strategic objectives and action plans and for an example of each.
+See the definition of "action plans" for the relationship between strategic objectives and action plans and for an example of each.